Orlando Magic Executive Leadership

 Lloyd is responsible for overseeing the Magic’s professional, college and international scouting departments, as well as assisting with roster management and development.
 He also served as interim general manager during the 2017 offseason.

-As director of college scouting for Chicago, Lloyd oversaw the scouting and information compilation of prospects for the NBA Draft, along with statistical analysis of pro and amateur players.
-He implemented and maintained a database which organized scouting information.
+Prior to joining the Magic, Lloyd spent 13 seasons with the Chicago Bulls, his last five as the team’s director of college scouting.
+As director of college scouting for Chicago, he oversaw the scouting and information compilation of prospects for the NBA Draft, along with statistical analysis of pro and amateur players.
+Lloyd implemented and maintained a database which organized scouting information.

 Lloyd began with the Bulls in 1994 as a game-day and special projects employee in the video room.
 He joined the team full-time in 1999 and was the team’s media services coordinator for four seasons.
 Lloyd then joined the basketball operations department in 2003, and served as senior manager of basketball operations/scout for four seasons.